 Coming soon post lockdown!!
-At Bartley and Company Art
+Opening July 22nd at Bartley and Company Art

 This garden is an ethical, sustainable and wholly different aesthetic beast.
 Groupings of kale can be seen emerging from the clumps of grass in late summer.
 Trees, herbs and all kinds of plant matter are seen co-existing and thriving.
 This is the garden where Shelton’s vegetables and eggs have come from for the last thirteen years.
 This food is produced through the political structure of Community Supported Agriculture which backs its farmer and enables them to rely on a predictable income through the payment of shares in advance for a season’s produce.
 Oppositional to the monolithic monocultural farms that surround it, Wairarapa Eco-farm is a little trailblazer, a game changer and an emblem of where we need to head.